| Layer | Description | Example |

 Scatterplot

-A scatterplot is a type of data visualization used to display the relationship between two numerical variables (interval or ratio scales).
-Each point on the scatterplot represents an observation from the data frame and its position along the x-axis (horizontal) and y-axis (vertical) represents the values of two variables for that observation.
+A scatterplot shows the relationship between two numerical variables (measured on interval or ratio scales).
+Each point on the plot represents one observation from the dataset, with its position determined by the values of two variables — one on the x-axis (horizontal) and one on the y-axis (vertical).

-Scatterplots are often used to investigate if there is a correlation or pattern between the two variables.
-For instance, you might see a positive trend (where the points tend to go up from left to right) if one variable increases when the other one does.
-Conversely, you might see a negative trend (where the points tend to go down from left to right) if one variable decreases as the other one increases.
+Scatterplots are often used to explore whether a pattern or association exists between the two variables.
+For example, you might observe a positive trend (points rising from left to right) if both variables tend to increase together.
+Alternatively, a negative trend (points falling from left to right) may appear if one variable decreases as the other increases.

 So far in this Module, we examined graphs that depict the degree of economic inequality in the United States.
 In this example, let’s expand beyond the U.S. to consider economic inequality across countries and the extent to which economic inequality is related to social mobility.
 Social mobility refers to the ability of individuals or families to move up or down the social and economic ladder within a society — here, we focus on the ability for children born into poor families to move up in social class as they reach adulthood.

 We’ll consider the Gatsby Curve, a concept in economics that illustrates the relationship between income inequality and social mobility across generations.
-The term was coined by economist Dr. Alan Krueger in 2012 and was inspired by the book The Great Gatsby, which offers a poignant and incisive depiction of the economic and social disparities within the American upper class during the opulent era of the 1920s.
+The term was coined by economist Dr. Alan Krueger in 2012 and was inspired by the book The Great Gatsby, which offers a poignant depiction of the economic and social disparities within the American upper class during the Gilded Age.

 The image below depicts the Gatsby Curve.